 When experiencing anxiety, our body goes into fight or flight mode.
 This means the body is releasing stress hormones.
 Our bodies respond by changing the functioning of bodily systems.
 This can be seen in an increased heart rate, immune response changes, and digestive changes.
 The body does what it can to conserve energy to use towards possible threats.
 However, experiencing stress responses long-term can lead to physical health concerns.
-It is important to learn how to manage social anxiety for your mental and physical health.****
+Learning how to manage social anxiety for your mental and physical health is important.****

 2. Engage in breathing exercises when overwhelmed.
 There are lots of different guided breathing exercises available online.
 Next time you find yourself overwhelmed in social situations try to excuse yourself and follow a breathing exercise.
 One of our clinicians Betsy Ezell, often recommends the app “Breathwrk: Breathing Exercises”.

-4. Use a grounding exercise like identifying what you can see, smell, hear, feel, and taste in the moment.
+4. Use a grounding exercise like identifying what you can see, smell, hear, feel, and taste at the moment.